-- create tourist packages that can attract many niches of tourist, not only food and wine or cultural tourists - promote events, tourist packages, etc. on a wide scale difficulties in achieving synergies lack of/difficulties in creating efficient and effective tourist packages: loss in arrivals and stays.
+- create tourist packages that can attract many niches of tourist, not only food and wine or cultural tourists - promote events, tourist packages, etc. on a wide scale lack of/difficulties in creating efficient and effective tourist packages: loss in arrivals and stays.